The Kittery Quarterly

 7. Milestones to Measure Progress Implementing Management Measures;

-8. Criteria to Determine Progress in Attaining Water Quality Standards & Load Reductions; and
+8. Criteria to Determine Progress in Attaining Water Quality Standards &

 9. Plan to Monitor Progress Compared to Criteria.